About Little Mountain Learners

 -

 At LML, we believe in the Danish saying that there is no such thing as bad weather, only bad clothing.
-We spend 95% of our time outdoors, in all types of weather.
+We spend 99% of our time outdoors, in all types of safe weather.
 Clothing and gear recommendations will be listed in your enrollment letter.
-In the case of inclement weather, we will either gather in the school house (on site), or meet at a local library or museum for that day.
+In the case of inclement weather, we will either gather in the school house (on site), meet at a local museum, or reschedule our meetup for another day.